 When sending out a newsletter, consistency is key.
 Your goal should be to send valuable content on such a consistent schedule that your subscribers actually look forward to receiving your newsletters.
 To choose which time is best, review your analytics and test, test, test!
 Each audience is unique, so use your past data on open and click-through rates as an indicator of what day/time your newsletters perform the best.
 You should also do A/B testing to further research your performances.

 For more information on when to send: Email Marketing 101: Best Times to Send Campaigns

 3. Make Subject Lines Pop

 What’s the first thing that you notice when you receive a new email in your inbox?
-For most people, the first thing that they read is the email’s subject lines.
+It has to be the email’s subject lines.
 Subject lines determine the initial reaction to a message and help a person decide whether or not they want to open it.

-The most important factors to remember when writing your subject lines are to keep it short and straightforward.
+The most important factors to remember when writing your subject lines are to keep them short and straightforward.
 A typical inbox only shows about 60 characters of an email’s subject line, while smartphones usually only show about 25-30.
 Be concise and upfront about the email’s contents.
 If you’re sending out a newsletter, don’t be afraid to use the words “Monthly Newsletter” for example, right in the subject line.
 This decreases the likelihood that your message will end up in the spam folder and increases the chances that your subscribers think the message is relevant to them and ultimately open it.

 Want additional help crafting your subject lines?
 Email Marketing 101: Writing a Strong Subject Line should help!